top of page

 Dueling Rules (v1.0)

-🌓 TALES FROM TELLIS TCG 🌓
+🌓 TALES FROM TELLIS TCG — LUNATHAL BASE SET DUEL QUICKSTART RULES.

 📜 Welcome, Divine Duelists!

 This booster pack contains cards from the Lunathal Base Set.
-These rules will guide you through setup, gameplay, and victory.
+These rules will guide you through setup, Game play, and Victory.
 You are one of the Five Gods of Tellis, wielding Arcana, Duelers, Creatures, Relics, and Civ. cards to outmatch your opponent and disrupt their Arcane Weave.

 ⚔️ How to Win

 • Force your opponent to draw from an empty deck.
+If there are no cards to draw they lose one Arcane Point.

 Use a pencil and paper to track Arcane Points.
 Draw four small circles (or more for longer games) next to your opponent’s name.
 When you defeat one of their Duelers, reduce the opponent’s Arcane Points by one.
 If you defeat a Duo, reduce the opponent's Arcane Points by two.
 Defeated Creatures do not count towards Arcane Points.
 When all your Arcane Points are lost you lose.